cybertrainingrange/Sprint-5-Anna-Francisco/README.md

 # Sprint-5-Anna-Francisco
-Learning and Devloping skills using SIEM Tools
+Learning and Developing skills using SIEM Tools